hapax/hapax.github.io/assets/chuzenji.md

 Disorder is the condition for life as well as death.

 I head back down to the main street.
 Life.
-Perhaps it is more than an island of order in a sea of chaos.
+Perhaps it is more than a fragile sliver, the island of order in a sea of chaos.
 Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore, gradually dissolving the landmass into the ocean.
-It is a surface phenomenon in phase space, a skin of chaos, which has evolved in accord with thermodynamics not to preserve order but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
+It is a surface phenomenon, a skin of chaos, which has evolved in accord with thermodynamics not to preserve order but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".